-- j.
-Stock based compensation is recognized on a straight line basis under U.S. GAAP and a graded vesting basis under IFRS which creates timing differences as to when expenses are recorded. - k.
+- i.
+Stock based compensation is recognized on a straight line basis under U.S. GAAP and a graded vesting basis under IFRS which creates timing differences as to when expenses are recorded. - j.
 Amortisation expense is higher on the IFRS books as a result of the higher intangible asset balance.
 Under IFRS, the acquisition of licenses and subsequent development efforts are capitalized and presented as intangible assets.
-Under U.S. GAAP, such costs are expensed as incurred until technological feasibility has been achieved or the assets are deemed to have future alternative use. - 1.
-The remaining difference represents the aggregation of other immaterial audit adjustments and small accounting standard difference.
+Under U.S. GAAP, such costs are expensed as incurred until technological feasibility has been achieved or the assets are deemed to have future alternative use.
+Impairment charge has also been provided against the asset balance. - k.
+The remaining difference represents the aggregation of post year end audit fee accruals, other immaterial audit adjustments and small accounting standard difference.